 Rocky terrain, loose gravel, holes, and tree roots all pose a risk to your ankles.
 Whether you’re running, jogging, or walking on a trail, one false move can end in a painful twisted ankle.
 Aim for dirt roads, concrete or asphalt instead.
-If you are training for a marathon, try to train on the same type of surface that you’ll eventually be running on.
+If you are training for a half marathon, try to train on the same type of surface that you’ll eventually be running on.

 Tread kills carefully